 The main purpose of putting out a salt block is to attract deer.
 Everyone has their own reasons for wanting to do so.

 Perhaps you are a hunter who wants to attract deer to the area, or maybe you just love to catch a glimpse of deer coming into your backyard.

 Maybe you are a photographer who wants to catch a great shot of deer, or a farmer who wants to ensure a healthy herd.

 Perhaps you are none of these things, but greatly care for deer and want them to be as healthy as possible.

 Are salt licks good for deer?

-Salt alone (with the exception of Himalayan salt) doesn’t contain all the minerals deer need for optimum antler development, body growth and condition.
-However, salt is still necessary in a deer’s diet.
+Salt alone (with the exception of Himalayan salt) doesn’t contain all the minerals deer need for optimum antler development, body growth, and condition.
+However, salt is still necessary for a deer’s diet.
 This is especially true in summer where a diet high in water and potassium can create a salt deficiency.